moewe-io/favpress.com/README.md

 2. Only one version, no freemium or premium version.
 Everyone should be able to use the framework without thinking about.
 3. For developers.
 We want a basic framework developers can easily use.
 Just basic features, not too fancy stuff or too many features.

+## Example Plugin

+You can download an [example plugin](https://github.com/moewe-io/favpress-demo-plugin) from [here](https://github.com/moewe-io/favpress-demo-plugin/releases/download/1.0.0/favpress-demo-plugin-stable.zip).

+The plugin:

+* Gives a nice overview of FavPress features
+* Is a good entry point for developers using FavPress

 ## Use in your plugin or theme

 See the official [documentation](http://favpress.com)